Amy Walker

 Amy Walker is an American actress and singer.
+She is best known for voicing Lunara in the video game Heroes of the Storm and a variety of characters in Fallout 76.

 Early life

-She studied acting and singing at the University of Wollongong.
-She settled in Wellington and played Joan in the short film Dead Letters.
+Amy studied acting and singing at the University of Wollongong.
+She later settled in Wellington, and played the character Joan in the short film Dead Letters.

 Career

-Walker voiced Lunara in Heroes of the Storm and various characters in Fallout 76 (Miss Nanny, Beverly Solomon, Dorothy Orris, and Mawmaw).
+In Heroes of the Storm, Amy voiced Lunara and various characters in Fallout 76 (Miss Nanny, Beverly Solomon, Dorothy Orris, and Mawmaw).
 She created a YouTube video 21 Accents, which earned her appearances on both The Today Show and Inside Edition.
 She also partnered with Nokia as an accent expert to promote their Foreign Accent Cup.

-Walker performed her first original one-woman show, Amy Walker: Inside Out, in November 2007 and has since created three other original shows onstage and online.
+Miss Walker performed her first original one-woman show, Amy Walker: Inside Out, in November 2007 and has since created three other original shows onstage and online.

 In 2019, Amy Walker filmed two feature films, Evan Wood and Grace and Grit, both of which were released in late 2020.
 She also voiced Emi Terasawa in the video game, Judgment.

 She learned how to paint in college.
-She has stated that although she only does it as a hobby, she also sells some of her paintings online.